D'Aundre Pryce-Pierre

 New branding initiatives

-We wanted our 'voice' to highlight some of the advantages of working with/for Quantum Mob such as a focus on trust & transparency, modernizing existing solutions, and
+We wanted our 'voice' to highlight some of the advantages of working with/for Quantum Mob such as a focus on trust & transparency & modernizing existing solutions

 Information architecture